owenpatts/spacegame-py/README.md

 # spacegame-py
-A bit of python oop practice from early 2019
+A bit of python oop practice from early 2019.

-Not really a game
+To call it a game is a stretch.